prpole/dissertation/chapter3/norris_capitalocene.md

 air.”
 In this context, the defining statement on dematerialization takes on a new aspect, for the dematerialization of commodities does not make the effects it leaves behind any less material.
-(We might also ask how much carbon that “melting” releases into the atmosphere, but that is another matter.)
+(We might also ask how much carbon that “melting into air” releases into the atmosphere, but that is another matter.)
 As we see, through the mind’s eye of Magnus Derrick, the tide of wheat rolling over the face of the planet, we have to also see that tide going out, and what it leaves behind it.

-If it is ultimately capitalism that farms the wheat, the novel presents glimpses of an alternative agricultural regime led by a different kind of farmer.
+This critique is specific to capitalist agriculture and not generalizable to agriculture itself---for if it is ultimately capitalism that farms the wheat, the novel presents glimpses of an alternative agricultural logic led by a different kind of farmer.
 Though Annixter also farms wheat and is involved in the same plutocratic politics as everyone else, at least at the outset of the novel his farm works on a markedly different logic.
-He uses the dead remainder of the wheat crop to feed sheep, who in turn manure the soil, creating a multi-species assemblage that ultimately builds the quality of the soil.[@norris_octopus:_1986 23] He sees, as none of the other farmers seem to, the problems inherent in capitalism-driven agriculture:
+He uses the dead remainder of the wheat crop to feed sheep who in turn leave manure, a multi-species collaboration that ultimately builds the quality of the soil.[@norris_octopus:_1986 23] He sees, as none of the other farmers seem to, the problems inherent in capitalism-driven agriculture:
 “That’s right, there’s your Western farmer….
 Get the guts out of your